Overview

 60° 07′ N, 06° 45′ E

 Jostedalsbreen is the largest glacier in mainland Europe.
-It covers almost half of the Jostedalsbreen National Park.
+It covers almost half of the Jostedalsbreen National Park and is definitely one of the most unique places to visit in Norway.

 The Jostedalsbreen has several side arms, such as the Nigardsbreen and Tunsbergdalsbreen, the Briksdalsbreen, the Bøyabreen, the Kjenndalsbreen and Austerdalsbreen.